Coming Out As Trans Didn't Get Rid Of My Shame Around Masturbation

 Advertisement

-Dr. Liz Powell (they/them), a licensed psychologist who specializes in non-monogamous sex and relationships, confirmed that in their experience it’s not only the fact that people socialized as girls and women are told that their bodies are shameful.
+Dr Liz Powell (they/them), a licensed psychologist who specialises in non-monogamous sex and relationships, confirmed that in their experience it’s not only the fact that people socialised as girls and women are told that their bodies are shameful.
 "We’re all told that vulvas and vaginas are gross.
 Trans and non-binary people might also be dealing with gender dysphoria around their bodies."

 I am a guy who knows where the clit is, because I have one.
 I’m just too scared to touch it directly, stuck in a feedback loop of fear and pain.
 Vaginismus is the involuntary contraction of muscles around the opening of the vagina, making penetration painful or impossible.
 Because my unsuccessful attempts at penetration hurt so much, I now associate that pain with touching any part of my vulva.